-A 14-panel drug test screens for illicit drugs such as cocaine, heroin, and meth as well as prescription medications like benzodiazepines and opioids.
-Unlike 12-panel screens, it can also detect the highly addictive substances tramadol and demerol.
+A 14-panel drug test is the most comprehensive screening that is commonly used.
+It detects illicit drugs, such as cocaine, heroin, and methamphetamine, as well as prescription medications, like benzodiazepines and opioids.
+Unlike 12-panel drug screens, it can also detect the additional, highly addictive prescription medications of tramadol and demerol.

 What is a 14-panel drug test?